Appearance

 The CSS cursor property suggests many types of cursor.
 It determines the type of a mouse cursor when the mouse pointer is over the element.

 Sometimes, on your page, you need to make the cursor a hand when hovering over a list item.
-For that, you can use the "grab" value of the cursor property.
+For that, you can use the pointer value of the cursor property.
+Note: cursor: pointer displays a pointing hand for clickable elements, while cursor: grab is used for dragging.

 It is straightforward if you follow the steps described below.
 Let’s see an example and discuss each part of the code.